Funding your startup

 - An action-packed monthly networking event that works like speed dating for startups, Startup Roulette pairs businesses with relevant investors (VCs and angels) giving each startup three 20-minute ‘dates’ with well-matched investors.

-- Finding funding opportunities online or by bike with Capital Tour XXL, an event that traditionally invites startups on a cycling tour to visit a selection of investors in Amsterdam and discover the startup capital ecosystem in one day, but is currently taking place online.
+- Finding funding opportunities by bike with Capital Tour XXL, an event that invites startups on a cycling tour to visit a selection of investors in different Dutch cities and discover the startup capital ecosystem in one day.

 - Arches Capital: This fast-growing group of business angels bridges the gap between VCs and angels by sourcing, selecting and investing like a VC, but engaging and mentoring like angels.
 Each month they release a list of ‘startups fundraising right now’ on their LinkedIn page.